 My husband calls this the drone view.
 Imagine how small that drone would have to be to fly over this house.

 I used miniature lights on a vine to add to the whole house.
 I would love to have a full sized cottage like this.
 I would make it an artist studio where everyone could create.
-I could call it Cheri’s country cottage creations…and all are welcomed.

 The side of the house had more of my live plant clippings from my larger garden plants and I painted some of my heart designs all over the house to add a bit of my whimsical to it all.